ftrackhq/integrations/doc/developing/processors.rst

         discover
     )

-The dictionary returned by the discover contains the following keys:
+The dictionary returned by the discover contains the following values:

 *   **defaults** - Must be a :py:class:`dict` and is rendered in the UI to communicate to the end-user any defaults that will be used when running the